Welcome to the Swim Across America - Nantucket Island Open Water Swim.

 Swimmers of all ages and skill levels are invited to take part in our annual event at beautiful Jetties Beach and help us support cancer treatment and patient care on Nantucket Island.

 Welcome to the Swim Across America - Nantucket Open Water Swim!
-Since 2012, SAA - Nantucket has raised over $4 million for our beneficiaries: Nantucket Cottage Hospital and Palliative and Supportive Care of Nantucket.
-Thank you for your support of cancer care on Natucket Island.
+Since 2013, SAA - Nantucket has raised over $4.1 million for our beneficiaries: Nantucket Cottage Hospital (NCH) and Palliative and Supportive Care of Nantucket (PASCON).
+Thank you for your support of cancer care on Nantucket Island.
+In 2023, in addition to supporting NCH and PASCON, SAA-Nantucket will also support groundbreaking cancer research at Mass General Cancer Center to complement patient care.

 Each year we are proud to host over 400 swimmers and volunteers, spectators and supporters, as well as Olympians near and far at our charity swim.
 We are so excited to have you join us for our annual swim on July 22nd on Nantucket Island!